SEAC Rising Scholar Award

 The award is open to all those who have been conducting Southeastern archaeology and completed their Ph.D. within the previous ten years from the date of award.
 All nominations received will be considered until the eligibility period ends or the nominee is selected.
 Those who submitted nominations in the past are encouraged to update information within the nomination annually, especially in the C.V.

 The award winner will be determined by whichever candidate receives the most votes among a committee consisting of (1) all past SEAC Rising Scholar Award/C.B.
-Moore Award winners; (2) all voting members of the SEAC Executive Committee at the time of the election, and (3) one member of the Lower Mississippi Archaeological Survey (LMS), to be appointed by members of that organization.
+Moore Award winners and (2) all voting members of the SEAC Executive Committee at the time of the election.
+The Lower Mississippi Archaeological Survey (LMS) ceased participation in the voting committee in 2023.
 In the event of a tie, each candidate tied for first place will receive the award.
 In the event a member of the SEAC Executive Committee is a past SEAC Rising Scholar Award/C.B.
 Moore Award winner or the designated LMS representative, or both, the individual shall have only one vote.
 The immediate SEAC Past President oversees the award nomination and voting process.

 History of the Award

 The C. B. Moore Award was established by the members of the Lower Mississippi Survey in 1990, under the leadership of Stephen Williams.
-Nominees were originally selected by vote of associates of the Lower Mississippi Survey and, after the first year, by them and all previous award recipients.
+Nominees were originally selected by vote of associates of the Lower Mississippi Survey (LMS) and, after the first year, by LMS and all previous award recipients.
+The LMS removed itself as part of the voting committee in 2023.
 Since 2010 SEAC has assumed responsibility for presenting the award.